 Lock & Load Miami is a shooting range that specializes in machine guns and assault rifles.
 It’s basically the Wynwood chic version of a normal shooting range.
 You don’t go there to practice shooting as a hobby; you go there to see what a 9 mm submachine gun feels like when it pops off 25 rounds in 4 seconds.
 I generally hate guns, gun ownership, and violence.
 But when my friends from Seattle visited a few years ago and wanted to go to Miami’s highest rated attraction on TripAdvisor, I couldn’t pass up the opportunity to try it.
 Seriously… it’s #1 in the Fun and Games category.
 Sorry, Arcade Odyssey and CineBistro.
 People from Miami like their fun with a lot more recoil than pinball can offer.

-I chose the Express package which includes a nice variety.
+I chose the Express package which includes a nice variety of guns for you to shoot.
 When your party is ready, you submit your requests and you wait for them to prepare your ammo.
 At first, I was a little hesitant about spending $150 (including tax) for something that was going to last less than a minute, but they managed to create an interesting experience out of it.
 When your guns and ammo are ready for you, you are joined by a specialist who gives you a quick safety briefing while you put on protective eyewear, earplugs, and a set of headphones that block out the sound of gunfire but not voices.

 Then you’re brought inside where you actually get to shoot the machine guns, rifles, submachine guns, and handguns of your choice.
 It’s not a free-for-all.
 The entire experience is guided by your specialist, who is combat veteran.
 He (or she) will give you some information about each gun before you shoot it.
 They may even share their personal experiences with the weapon.
 And everyone in your party takes turns shooting, so you can all watch each other try out different guns and it doesn’t feel like it was all over in three minutes.